|EDUU 511||Collaboration For Inclusive Schooling for current special education credential||3|

 MA in Special Education, Early Childhood Special Education

-The Master of Arts in Special Education, Early Childhood explores the historical, philosophical and legal foundation of early intervention, the range of services available for infants and toddlers with disabilities and for their families, best practices for assessment, and appropriate intervention strategies.
-Program curriculum aligns with the Council for Exceptional Children's Advanced Content Standards.
+The Master of Arts in Special Education, Early Childhood explores the historical, philosophical and legal foundation of early intervention, the range of services available for infants and toddlers with disabilities—and for their families, best practices for assessment, and appropriate intervention strategies.
+Early childhood special education degree program curriculum aligns with the Council for Exceptional Children’s Advanced Content Standards.

 As a student, you will:

 - Advocate for policy and curriculum development by understanding the history of early intervention and best practices in early intervention teach strategies and assessment.

 - Evaluate current best practices for instruction and assessment using evidence-based educational research.

 - Evaluate and analyze student achievement and program effectiveness utilizing nonbiased instruments and knowledge of research-based practices.

 - Participate in and provide opportunities for professional development that support children with special needs, their families, schools and communities.

 - Implement culturally responsive and collaborative consultation to students to enhance the opportunities for those with exceptional learning needs.